Dan Stoenescu: As ambassador in Tunis (2017–2021)

 When the pandemicCOVID-19 began, at the beginning of 2020, he coordinated the repatriation of Romanian citizens.

 In addition, and in order to support the Romanian citizens in the pandemic context, the Embassy of Romania in Tunis created a network and made available the contact details of some pharmacists, Romanian doctors and Tunisian doctors who speak Romanian.

 Culturally and academically, his mandate was marked by the establishment, for the first time, of new Romanian institutions in Tunisia such as the Center for Culture and Science of Romania in Tunisia (2018) and the Romanian Lectorate in the Bourguiba Institute for Modern Languages (2020).

 Again on his initiative, Romanian Language courses for the children of the Romanian community in Tunisia were started at the Consular Section of the Diplomatic Mission.

 Furthermore, during his mandate and for the first time, was organized in 2018 “Campus Roumanie”.
 It was the biggest educational event in the history of Romanian-Tunisian bilateral relations.
 Representatives of 17 Romanian and 14 Tunisian universities were present at the University Forum.
 Concrete opportunities for cooperation were explored and more than 30 partnerships were concluded.

 In order to support the Romanian citizens in Tunisia and the tens of thousands of Romanian tourists who visit Tunisia each year, the Honorary Consulate of Romania was established in Hammamet (2019) covering the governorates of Nabeul and Sousse.

 According to estimates from the Tunisia Ministry of Tourism, more than 25,424 Romanians traveled to Tunisia between January and October 2019.

 He also supported the creation of the Association of Tunisian graduates in Romania (2018) and the Tunisian-Romanian Cultural Association (2020).

-On 27 October 2020, at his initiative, the Mayor of Tunis, Souad Abderrahim, inaugurated officially the “Queen Marie of Romania Plaza” located in “Cité Jardins” district in front of the Consular Section of the Embassy of Romania in Tunis.
+At his initiative, the Mayor of Tunis, Souad Abderrahim, officially inaugurated the “Queen Marie of Romania Plaza“ located in “Cité Jardins“ district in front of the Consular Section of the Embassy of Romania in Tunis on 27 October 2020.